nahidnfr123/laravel-shield/CONTRIBUTING.md

 ### Testing

-Tyro uses Pest for testing.
+Shield uses Pest for testing.
 Run the test suite with:

 ```bash
 composer test